 In the Interstellar script, the Nolans not only allow theme to guide the characters and story, but they weave the theme into the screenplay’s plot points.
 In this case, the theme is that love can transcend time and space, and while love may not be something typically associated with science (or a science-heavy story), several moments in the script show that love is quantifiable.We imported the Interstellar screenplay into StudioBinder’s screenwriting software to pinpoint these moments.

 The Nolans introduce Interstellar’s theme partially by way of a motif: ghosts.
 This motif is emphasized in one scene (and its counterpart) in particular, and that is when Cooper is about to leave on his mission.

-The idea of ghosts is mentioned a number of times the script, especially as it pertains to parenthood, and the bookended scenes of Murph’s ghost in her bedroom emphasize the parent-child connection that the ghost-Murph communication is revealed to be.
+The idea of ghosts is mentioned a number of times in the Interstellar script, especially as it pertains to parenthood.
+And the bookended scenes of Murph’s ghost in her bedroom emphasize the parent-child connection that the ghost-Murph communication is revealed to be.